-Timing of regulatory approvals on new rail and automotive products and corresponding revenue streams remains unpredictable and cannot be guaranteed to be successful.
+The Company has made considerable progress in its research and development to create new products.
+The timing of required regulatory approvals on new rail and automotive products and corresponding revenue streams remains unpredictable and cannot be guaranteed to be successful.
 Management continues to assess the Company's research and development discoveries, new product viability, budget restrictions and market potential of all R&D programs.
 Management adjusts R&D plans based on testing results as part of the Company's R&D risk management program.
-Despite the many challenges created by the COVID-19 recession, historic inflation rates and compromised supply chain issues, Management remains bullish on the longer term potential of the Company's new product developments.
+Despite the many challenges created by the COVID-19 recession, high inflation and interest rates and compromised supply chain issues, Management remains bullish on the longer-term revenue potentials of the Company's new product developments.

-The Company deploys capital resources sensibly to maintain financial health and liquidity.
-The Company's working capital was \$5,448,575 as at June 30, 2023.
-Current working capital and anticipated sales activity for the remainder of 2023 is expected to protect the Company's ability to conduct ongoing business operations and R&D initiatives for the foreseeable future.
-With no interest-bearing long-term debt to service and improved sales prospects from a larger product portfolio, Kelso can continue to focus on longer term financial performance generated from a wider range of proprietary products on behalf of the shareholders of Kelso.
+Despite depressed business activity in the rail industry, we remain committed to the reliability and durability of our products and delivering our products on time.
+The Company deploys capital resources sensibly to maintain reasonable financial health and liquidity.
+The Company's working capital was \$5,559,748 as at September 30, 2023.
+Current working capital and anticipated sales activity at above average contribution margins for the remainder of 2023 are expected to protect the Company's ability to conduct ongoing business operations and R&D initiatives for the foreseeable future.

+The Company is on course for value creation as we look forward in both rail and automotive markets.
+We have determined a clear path for the commercialization of our new products in order to provide longer-term profitable revenue growth.
+With no interest-bearing long-term debt to service and improved sales prospects from a larger product portfolio, Kelso can focus on the growth of its equity value from financial performance generated from a wider range of new proprietary products.